 In terms of warmth, ski pants fall into two basic categories: models with built-in synthetic fill and uninsulated shells.
 Resort skiers, and especially those that stick to groomed runs, will be best off with an insulated model.
 The boost in warmth is useful to fend off the chill, and the thicker construction provides an additional barrier between you and a frigid chairlift seat (or when sitting on snow).
 As mentioned above, the vast majority of insulated ski pants use synthetic fill due to its affordability and that it continues to insulate even when wet (unlike goose or duck down).
 The amount of warmth offered doesn’t vary too widely, and most use somewhere between 40- and 80-gram fill.
 The ideal amount for you will depend on your local conditions, skiing style (aggressive or casual), and if you’re prone to running hot or cold.
 Opting for a pant with 60-gram synthetic is a safe bet, and a design like the Helly Hansen Legendary is often the sweet spot for many skiers.

-That being said, an uninsulated pant makes a lot of sense for hard chargers or those that plan to ski the side- and backcountry.
+That being said, an uninsulated pant makes a lot of sense for hard chargers or those who plan to ski the side- and backcountry.
 A shell pant won’t be as prone to overheating if you’re a mogul rider, spend a lot of time off-trail in soft snow, or if you do any extended hiking.
 And if you’ll be ski touring, a shell pant is a must-have to stay as cool as possible.
 A final benefit of foregoing insulation is that you can tune your baselayer depending on conditions: For spring-time or active use, you can opt for a lightweight model, and mid or heavyweight baselayers are great in the cold.
 Again, those planning on lapping the resort will most likely prefer the extra isolation and comfort of an insulated design, but there are a number of situations where a shell is the preferred option.

 Fabric Layers: 3L vs. 2L

 Most premium ski pants have a 3-layer construction, which incorporates three separate pieces of fabric: an outer shell, the actual waterproof and breathable membrane, and an inner lining.
-This makes it less bulky compared to a 2-layer design (these require a separate, hanging mesh liner along the interior), and also improves breathability and next-to-skin comfort.
+This makes it less bulky compared to a 2-layer design (these require a separate, hanging mesh liner along the interior) and also improves breathability and next-to-skin comfort.
 3-layer pants are more expensive than 2-layer models and often involve big names like Gore-Tex and AscentShell.
 As a result of their strengths, 3-layer pants are popular among serious downhill and backcountry skiers.

 Waterproofing

 Quality water resistance in a ski pant is an absolute must.
 They come in contact with snow on nearly every run and really put the membrane and outer fabric to the test.
 For ultimate waterproof protection, look for a burly hardshell pant made with Gore-Tex, eVent, or NeoShell.
-Mid-range and entry-level options utilize manufacturer’s in-house laminates that are still fully waterproof but most likely won’t have as long a lifespan.
+Mid-range and entry-level options utilize the manufacturer’s in-house laminates that are still fully waterproof but most likely won’t have as long a lifespan.
 Seam taping and a DWR coating also are important for hard chargers to keep moisture from sneaking through.
 In terms of waterproofing, spending a little more does get you a nice upgrade in quality and longevity.

 Backcountry skiers have a different set of priorities, so they do not always require full waterproofing.
 Less time sitting on a chair and more time on the skin track means that some backcountry skiers only need waterproofing in specific areas or a very water-resistant construction (especially for riders in regions known for dry snow like the Rocky Mountains).
-Your needs will vary, but don't automatically discount a partially waterproof or non-waterproof pant—including the Outdoor Research Trailbreaker Tour from our list above—for backcountry use.
+Your needs will vary but don't automatically discount a partially waterproof or non-waterproof pant—including the Outdoor Research Trailbreaker Tour from our list above—for backcountry use.

 Breathability